10 Ways to Boost Compliance in Your Firm

 - Learn from past mistakes - Don't stick to the same regimes or rules, especially if they clearly aren't working.
 Fix them, by tweaking or rewriting the rules if you need to.

-- Stay focused with regular monitoring and review - Gaps and new vulnerabilities can emerge as firms grow, expand, and merge with others.
+- Regularly monitor and review - Gaps and new vulnerabilities can emerge as firms grow, expand, and merge with others.
 TalkTalk's huge data breach in 2015 was largely down to it failing to plug weaknesses in Tiscali's webpages after its merger, giving hackers an easy route in.
 By putting compliance centre-stage and keeping it 'top of mind', you can identify any gaps which increase the compliance risk.

-- Make improvements - Adapt a continuous improvement cycle and be proactive to meet the 'compliance challenge'.
+- Continuously improve - Adapt a continuous improvement cycle and be proactive to meet the 'compliance challenge'.
 By being vigilant and taking action, you can address new risks before it's too late.

 Want to know more about Risk Management?